project-gemmi/gemmi/docs/mol.rst

   >>> addr.altloc
   '\x00'

+.. _CRA:

 A valid AtomAddress points to a chain, residue and atom in a model.
-So we have another small structure, called CRA, for keeping pointers to the Chain, Residue and Atom together:
+Pointers to the Chain, Residue and Atom can be kept together in another small structure, called CRA:

 .. doctest::